The hat was blue. The hair was red. The shirt was yellow. The raw, unadulterated talent was both unassuming and overflowing.

 While recording Novak’s practice, I got a little of Jannik hitting as well.
 Here’s the clip.

 Dec 3, 2017: Jannik Sinner hitting at the Monte Carlo Country Club

 That was December 2017.
-In the next two years and two months, he will go from being unranked into the Top 70 in the world.
-He now finds himself in the his first Masters 1000 event in Miami as a 19-year-old.
+In the next two years and two months, he will go from being unranked to the Top 70 in the world.
+He now finds himself in his first Masters 1000 event in Miami as a 19-year-old.

 Here’s his timeline.

 - Jan – Played his first Future in Egypt.